-Hydrangeas are highlights of the summer with their magnificent flowers in hues from pink to blue.
-Easy to care for, they are among the most beautiful flowering shrubs.
+Hydrangeas are highlights of summer with magnificent flowers in hues from pink to blue.
+Easy to care for, they are unique flowering shrubs.

 In gardens or on balconies

 Clearly, hydrangeas, or Hydrangea macrophylla as their latin name goes, are among the most decorative shrubs in any garden.

 In flower beds beneath majestic deciduous trees, as part of seaside flowered hedges, or climbing on a north-facing wall, they sooth our view with their round flowers that turn almost golden in the fall.
 These are not their only strengths… Hydrangeas are also very comfortable in pots for those who have a balcony instead of a garden.

 Finally, they require very little care and maintenance.
 Prune once a year, after the last frost spells around March, as this will help boost flower-bearing.
 Cut branches older than three years at the base, near where young shoots emerge, to lighten up the hydrangea’s silhouette and spur the growth of these new shoots.
 Also, at the end of fall, remember to cut wilted flowers.

 Their many assets have convinced you to indulge and you have also fallen victim to the hydrangea’s charms…

 - from the beginning of September till fall, as long as the soil is still warm (in this case, mulch well before winter hits),

 - or the beginning of spring, once the last frost spells are past.

 Once your hydrangea has settled in, check on it every once and a while…